Ann Taylor owner files for Chapter 11 bankruptcy

 Mahwah, New Jersey-based Ascena Retail Group Inc., which operates nearly 3,000 stores mostly at malls, had been dragged down by debt and weak sales for years.

-As part of its bankruptcy plan, the company said Thursday that it would close all of its Catherines stores and a “a significant number” of Justice stores and a select number of Ann Taylor, Loft, Lane Bryant and Lou & Grey stores.
+As part of its bankruptcy plan, the company said that it would close all of its Catherines stores, a “significant number” of Justice stores and a select number of Ann Taylor, Loft, Lane Bryant and Lou & Grey stores.

 The company said it has reached an agreement with its creditors to reduce its debt by $1 billion.
 It received $150 million in new financing to continue operating during its reorganization.

-Ascena joins a growing list of retailers that have filed for Chapter 11 in recent weeks, including Brooks Brothers, Neiman Marcus, J.C.
+Ascena joins a growing list of mostly clothing retailers that have filed for Chapter 11 in recent weeks, including Brooks Brothers, Neiman Marcus, J.C.
 Penney, J.Crew and Stage Stores.
-These retailers were already struggling with weak sales but the forced closure of non-essential stores in March to reduce the spread of the coronavirus put them further in peril.
+These retailers were already struggling with weak sales, but the forced closure of non-essential stores in March to reduce the spread of the coronavirus put them further in peril.

+Roughly 40 retailers, including big and small companies, have filed for Chapter 11 bankruptcy so far this year, exceeding the number of retail bankruptcies for the entire 2019 year.
+That’s according to S&P Global Market Intelligence.
+About 20 of them have sought bankruptcy protection since the pandemic started, and analysts expect more to come.
+Shoppers are cautious about going out for safety reasons, given surges in new cases around the country.
+And they’re also worried about their finances.

+The bankruptcy filing comes as the number of laid-off Americans seeking unemployment benefits increased last week for the first time since the pandemic hit in March, an indication of the deepening economic pain the virus is having on the economy.

-Prior to the pandemic, Ascena’s stores accounted for about 60% of total revenues.
+Prior to the pandemic, Ascena’s stores accounted for about 60% of total revenue.
 Consequently, the pandemic “has significantly reduced our earnings and cash flow,” according to a May statement from Carrie Teffner, interim executive chair of Ascena.
-Total revenues in the third quarter of fiscal 2020, which covered the February through April period, were down 45% compared with the same period a year ago.
+Total revenue in the third quarter of fiscal 2020, which covered the February through April period, was down 45% compared with the same period a year ago.

 The company had revenue of $5.5 billion during its latest fiscal year ended Aug.
 3, 2019.